 The PGY2 resident will be a department educator and will provide pharmacist CE programs, journal clubs, student preceptorship, and didactic instruction to pharmacy students at the University of Minnesota College of Pharmacy.
 The PGY2 resident will have increased responsibility with hospital committees providing leadership for the clinical pharmacogenomics implementation.

 US citizen or green card/F1 visa,

 PhORCAS application including: curriculum vitae, three reference letters, college of pharmacy transcripts, and supplemental PhORCAS application form.

-Children’s Minnesota is one of the largest pediatric health systems in the United States and the only health system in Minnesota to provide care exclusively to children, from before birth through young adulthood.
-An independent and not-for-profit system since 1924, Children’s serves kids throughout the Upper Midwest at two free-standing hospitals, 12 primary and specialty-care clinics and six rehabilitation sites.
+Children’s Minnesota is the seventh largest pediatric health system in the United States and the only health system in Minnesota to provide care exclusively to children, from before birth through young adulthood.
+An independent and not-for-profit system since 1924, Children’s serves kids throughout the Upper Midwest at two free-standing hospitals, 12 primary and specialty care clinics and six rehabilitation sites.
+Additionally, Children’s is Minnesota's only Level I pediatric trauma center inside a hospital dedicated solely to children.
+In 2018 Children’s Minnesota was verified as a Level I Children’s Surgery Center by the American College of Surgeons.
 Children’s maintains its longstanding commitment to the community to improve children’s health by providing high-quality, family-centered pediatric services and advancing those efforts through research and education.
 This work is made possible in large part by generous philanthropic and volunteer support from individuals and organizations throughout the state and region.
-An award-winning health system, Children’s is regularly ranked by U.S. News & World Report as a top children’s hospital and by The Leapfrog Group for quality and efficiency.
+An award-winning health system, Children’s received Magnet® recognition from The American Nurses Credentialing Center (ANCC) in 2018 and is regularly ranked by U.S. News & World Report as a top children’s hospital.
+Please visit childrensMN.org.